-No matter what animal is ultimately chosen, parents should teach their child one thing above all else: Pets are living creatures with feelings and should be treated with respect.
-It is important for children to learn how to handle the animal properly and to know when it wants to be left alone.
+No matter which animal you ultimately choose, parents should teach their child one thing above all else: Pets are living creatures with feelings and you should treat them with respect.
+It is important for children to learn how to handle the animal properly and to know when to leave it alone.
 Even a tame animal can scratch and bite when harassed!

-We still haven’t answered the question about the perfect pet for children, because THE perfect pet doesn’t exist.
+We still haven’t answered the question about the perfect pet for children, because THE perfect family pet doesn’t exist.
 In order to make a good decision, a lot of thought is necessary.
-You need to think through the amount of effort, time, activity, and money you will need to care for an animal properly.
+You need to think through the amount of effort, time, activity, and money you will need to properly care for an animal.

-If you realize that you made a mistake and your new animal isn’t a great fit for your family, send it to a shelter, or try to find another place to care for it.
+If you realize that you made a mistake and your new cat or rabbit isn’t a great fit for your family, send it to a shelter or try to find another place to care for it.